 Canadian literature is an essential part of the cultural history of this country.
 The Minor in Canadian Literature in English allows you to learn about all facets of our national literatures published in the English language.
-Our foundational course, ENG 253.6, provides an introduction to Canadian fiction, poetry, drama, life-writing, and oral narratives.
-Our other courses permit you to investigate particular areas of interest, including Indigenous literatures in Canada, Western Canadian literature, and Canadian speculative fiction.
+Our foundational course, ENG 255.3, provides an introduction to Canadian fiction, poetry and oral narratives.
+Our other courses permit you to investigate particular areas of interest, including Indigenous literatures in Canada, Western Canadian literature, Canadian plays and Canadian speculative fiction.

 The Canadian Literature Minor provides excellent background preparation if you intend to pursue a teaching career in high schools or at the college level.
 It can also enrich your study of other areas of Canadian studies, including Canadian literature in French, Canadian drama, art, history, indigenous studies, and political studies.
 And it is ideal if you simply have a keen interest in the Canadian literary imagination.